withTitleLogo

 Treatments / Events

-Brightening / Melasma / Redness / BlemishesPrecise Pigment Identification [Laser Toning]
+Brightening / Melasma / Redness / BlemishesDistinguishing Pigmentation with a Subtle Difference [Laser Toning]

-Toning procedures using the 1064nm wavelength from LaserOptek deliver energy deep into the skin, and are designed to precisely target a wide range of pigmented lesions.
-This process can help improve various pigmentary disorders, including melasma, sun spots (lentigines), freckles, ABNOM, dark circles, etc., and treatment plans are tailored to individual skin conditions. ※ VAT excluded
+Toning treatment using LaserOptec's 1064nm wavelength delivers energy deep into the skin, and is designed to act precisely on a wide range of pigmented lesions.
+This process can help improve various pigmented conditions such as melasma, lentigines, freckles, ABNOM, dark circles, etc., and the treatment plan is tailored to the individual's skin condition. ※ VAT not included

 Options